Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Introduction

-Although the factorization form tremendously reduces the number of optimization variables since $r$ is usually smaller than $\min(n,m)$, the intrinsic bi-linearity makes the factorized objective functions nonconvex and introduces additional critical points that are not global optima of factored optimization problems.
-A recent research line for factorized models focuses on their nonconvex geometry landscape, especially the strict saddle property (see, e.g., \cite{Park17,Ge17,Bhojanapalli16,Li18,Zhu181}), that is, each critical point of the nonconvex factorized models is shown to be either a global optimizer or a strict saddle where the Hessian matrix has a strictly negative eigenvalue.
-Another research line considers the (regularized) factorization models from a local view and aims to characterize the growth behavior of objective functions around the set of global optimal solutions (see, e.g., \cite{Jain13,Park16,SunLuo16,Tu16,Zheng16}).
-Most of these results are achieved for the factorized model under an implicit assumption that $\kappa=r^*$ or $r=r^*$.
-As mentioned above, in many scenarios, we only obtain a rough upper estimation for $r^*$.
+Although the factorization form tremendously reduces the number of optimization variables since $r$ is usually smaller than $\min(n,m)$, the intrinsic bi-linearity makes the factorized objective function nonconvex and introduces additional critical points that are not global optimizers of the factored optimization problem.
+A recent research line for factorized models focuses on their nonconvex geometry landscape, especially the strict saddle property (see, e.g., \cite{{Bhojanapalli16},ChiGe17,Ge17,Lee19,LiWang19,Li18,Park17,Zhu181}).
+That is, every critical point of the nonconvex factorized models is shown to be either a local optimizer or a strict saddle point (i.e., the critical point at which the Hessian matrix has a strictly negative eigenvalue).
+Another research line considers the (regularized) factorization models from a local view and aims to characterize the convergence rate of the iterates in terms of a certain measure or the growth behavior of objective functions around the set of global optimal solutions (see, e.g., \cite{Jain13,{Park16},SunLuo16,Tu16,ZhangSo18,Zheng16}).
+Most of these results are obtained for the factorized model under an implicit assumption that $r=r^*$.
+As we mentioned above, in many scenarios only a rough upper estimation is accessible to $r^*$.
 Thus, to ensure that these theoretical results fully work in practice, it is necessary to seek a factorized model involving a regularized term to reduce $r$ to $r^*$ automatically.